graphql-java-generator/graphql-maven-plugin-project/README.md

 You'll find below the main changes, that are planned in the near future:
 - Subscriptions.
 Currently, GraphQL Java Generator manages queries and mutations.
-- Add a gradle plugin (work in progress)
 - Manage enum values that are java keyword.
 Currently, it generates a compilation error.
 - Comments should be reported in the generated code, especially the POJOs and the queries, mutations and subscriptions